codetriplett/stew/README.md

 # Stew
 A stateful virtual DOM for any purpose.
 It supports local states and refs, client-side hydration and effects, server-side rendering, and portals.
 The document used to create elements can be overriden to support whatever you want to display.
-The total uncompressed size is less than 7kB, and it does not rely on any other dependencies.
+The total uncompressed size is around 7kB, and it does not rely on any other dependencies.

 ## Render
 To render a layout, pass it to the stew function after the DOM element that should hold the content.
 If the container element already contains content, it will be hydrated instead of replaced.
 A selector string can also be passed in instead of an existing DOM element to have stew locate the container element itself.
 This will be ignored when server-side rendering, and can be used to simulate a portal into another part of your page.
 If the selector is an empty string, a new fragment will be created as the container.
 The fragment will also be returned from the stew function so you can append it where you need it to be.